hynek/structlog/docs/getting-started.rst

 It should be noted that even in most complex logging setups the example would still look just like that thanks to :ref:`configuration`.

 There you go, structured logging!
-However, this alone wouldn't warrant an own package.
+However, this alone wouldn't warrant its own package.
 After all, there's even a recipe_ on structured logging for the standard library.
 So let's go a step further.